 From Kathmandu, take a propeller-driven plane or helicopter to Lukla, at 2,823 meters, and then from Lukla, after a 6-7 day hike, you can finally get to the Nepal base camp.
 This hiking route has a total length of 130 kilometers and a maximum altitude of 5,634 meters.
 The commonly mentioned EBC trekking in Nepal is a round-trip route wi Gorek Shep as the destination.
 It is a very accessible and popular hiking route and has always been one of the most popular hiking routes in the Himalayas.

 Classical Tea House Trekking Route

-You will be shocked by the towering snow mountains of Himalaya, the magnificent glaciers, and the rich cultural landscape.
+You will be shocked by the towering snow mountains of the Himalayas, the magnificent glaciers, and the rich cultural landscape.
 This route is a classic tea house trekking route.
-There are villages or rest stations every 1, 2 hours along the way, so it is not too difficult to carry food and camping facilities yourself.
+There are villages or rest stations every 1 or 2 hours along the way, so it is not too difficult to carry food and camping facilities yourself.
 The difficulty of this route is high altitude as the second half of the route is to hike and stay above 4000 meters.
-And there will be a few days hiking and staying above 5000 meters.
+And there will be a few days of hiking and staying above 5000 meters.
 The ability to adapt to altitude is a challenge.

 Peak Season is the Best Time to Travel to EBC

 Peak season: September ~ November & March ~ Mid April